Skip to Content

 Most projectors will work best when it is darker, because there is less conflicting light.

-Even if you usually use your projector with some light in the room, you might want to turn off a lamp or two to get a better image.
+Even when you usually use your projector with some light in the room, you might want to turn off a lamp or two to get a better image.

 Most projectors have brightness adjustments in their settings, so make sure you turn that brightness setting all the way up (or until it is bright enough) if you are using the projector in a room that has other lights.